youngeunkwon0405/RL/README.md

-*WARNING*: This package is not functional and a placeholder from NVIDIA.
-Please refer to [https://github.com/NVIDIA/NeMo-RL](https://github.com/NVIDIA/NeMo-RL) for instructions on installing and running NeMo-RL from its repo.
+**WARNING**: This package is not functional and a placeholder from NVIDIA.
+Please refer to [https://github.com/NVIDIA/NeMo-RL](https://github.com/NVIDIA/NeMo-RL) for instructions on installing and using NeMo-RL.